 Born in 1857 at Rhodes Bank to a family of cotton spinners, Stott first began to hone his craft at Oldham Art School before graduating in 1878 to the Manchester School of Art, where he worked alongside other important local artists including G. H. Wimpenny and F.W.
 Jackson.
 Less than a year later, however, he was off to Paris where he quickly developed a reputation for his outstanding ability as a painter, exhibiting at the Paris Salon (one of the most prestigious art venues in the world at the time) and receiving one the institution’s most highly sought-after medals.

-Exactly 120 years after his death (he died unexpectedly whilst travelling on a ferry from London to Belfast in February 1900), it seems only fitting that the work of the Oldham born and raised, international-renowned artist should return to Oldham to appear alongside side other significant local painters of the time.
+Exactly 120 years after his death (he died unexpectedly whilst travelling on a ferry from London to Belfast in February 1900), it seems only fitting that the work of the Oldham born and raised, internationally-renowned artist should return to Oldham to appear alongside side other significant local painters of the time.

 William Stott Of Oldham: Great Painters Are Rare includes loans from Tate, Touchstones Rochdale, Manchester Art Gallery and Aberdeen Art Gallery, as well as key works from Gallery Oldham’s own collection.